dqle/Archero-Farmer/README.md

 ## Usage

-- Download the latest release build on the release page
+- Download the latest release build on the release page: https://github.com/dqle/Archero-Farmer/releases
 - Select level on the main menu and then run **Archero-Farmer.py** to start the bot
 - Fill out the survey prompted on the bot
 ![Survey](https://github.com/dqle/Archero-Farmer/blob/master/repo_images/program-output-1.PNG)